DavidRConnell/latex_documentation/README.md

 all values can be wrapped in "" if desired).

 `DOCTYPE` should be the name of a template class.
-An example template class rushdoc is found in classes (see [Creating additional classes](#classes) for more info).
+Example template classes rushdoc and rushpresentation are contained in the classes directory (see [Creating additional classes](#classes) for more info).
 The term "template class" here simply means a cls file that sets style and formatting.

 The fonts can be any font installed on your machine.
 Title font controls the font of the section headings as well as the title.

 ### Exporting the PDF

-To export the new PDF to another directory (possibly a shared directory where you don't want the source code making a mess) on creation set `DOEXPORTPDF` to true and add the directory name where all the projects which are to be exported will be stored under `DOCPATH` and where the PDFs are to be copied in `EXPORTPATH`.
+To export the new PDF to another directory (possibly a shared directory where you don't want the source code making a mess) on creation set `DOEXPORTPDF` to true and add the directory name where all the projects which are to be exported will be stored under to `DOCPATH` and the directory where the PDFs are to be copied into in `EXPORTPATH`.
 This can be a multilevel hierarchy.
 For example `DOCPATH` may contain subdirectories for several groups of documentation.
-For every project created in one of these subdirectories, whenever the PDF is created with `buildtexpdf` it will be sent to `EXPORTPATH` with the same file tree.
+For every project in one of these subdirectories, whenever the PDF is created with `buildtexpdf` it will be copied to the appropriate `EXPORTPATH` with the same file tree.
+As an example if you are exporting the file in `~/Documents/papers/example` to the empty export path `~/Dropbox/Documents` and `DOCPATH` is set to `~/Documents` when the PDF is built it will be copied to `~/Dropbox/Documents/papers/example.pdf` creating the papers directory in the process.

-If documents are going to be stored in multiple directory hierarchies additional paths can be added to `DOCPATH` and `EXPORTPATH` separated by a ":".
+If documents are going to be stored in multiple directory hierarchies additional paths can be appended to `DOCPATH` and `EXPORTPATH` separated by a ":".
 There are a couple ways to tell `buildtexpdf` where to copy the built PDF.
 If `EXPORTPATH` is a single path the file is sent to that path.
 This means the `EXPORTPATH` can be set in a local docsrc instead of the global docsrc.
-Additionally, all the paths can be set globally, in which case `EXPORTPATH` is expected to be in the same order as `DOCPATH` as in the example file above.
+Alternatively, all the paths can be set globally, in which case `EXPORTPATH` is expected to be in the same order as `DOCPATH` as in the example file above.
 In case there's uncertainty in if/where the PDF will be sent (or was sent